The spectral geometry of hyperbolic and spherical manifolds: analogies and open problems

-\begin{remark} Alternatively, one may pick $\Gamma_1,\Gamma_2$ as in Example 2.4 in \cite{RossettiSchuethWeilandt08} after extending them to matrices $\SO(d+1)$ adding $d-5$ ones to the diagonal and zeros elsewhere. \end{remark}

-\begin{remark} Theorem~\ref{thm1:highestvolume-orbifold} is currently optimal in terms of the dimension since it is not known whether there exists a pair of isospectral non-isometric spherical orbifolds of dimension at most $4$.
-Actually, there are good reasons to think that such example does not exist.
+\begin{remark} It is not known whether there exist isospectral and non-isometric spherical orbifolds of dimension $\leq 4$.
+There are two good reasons to believe that no such orbifolds exist.
 On the one hand, Bari and Hunsicker~\cite{ShamsHunsicker17} proved that there are no isospectral and non-isometric lens orbifolds of dimension $\leq4$.
 On the other hand, Vásquez~\cite[Prop.~2.4]{Vasquez18} proved that there are no almost conjugate, non-conjugate subgroups of the double cover $\Spin(4)\simeq \SU(2)\times\SU(2)$ of $\SO(4)$. \end{remark}